seanbreckenridge/exobrain/programming/languages/python/anthonynotes/README.md

 Sqlite stuff, but `.schema` is a good command to show the schema, `.headers on` shows column names along with results so is nice

-Also, he shows an example of sqlite not being able to handle concurrent writes, which makes sense since he was just spawning a bunch of bash to hit it with unique cursors at the same time
+Also, he shows an example of sqlite not being able to handle concurrent writes, which makes sense since he was just spawning a bunch of bash to hit it with unique cursors at the same time, ended up doing some testing [here](/programming/databases/checkpoints)

-I wonder if the same issue happens with pythons sqlite module, or with Session's in sqlalchemy (I tried looking into it but theres so many damn layers of indirection).
-Same with sqlite_echo in elixir, does the database pooling do anything here for writes?
-I know it can handle multiple reads at the same time, but what if two requests tried to write at the same time, does it just error one of them?

 <https://www.youtube.com/watch?v=98SYTvNw1kw>